Fannie C. Williams School

 School-Wide Discipline Plan

-Our school has two computer labs, a concert band, and a library
+Our school has two computer labs, a marching band, auxiliary groups, and a library

 Library Skills, and Music.